 If you’re wondering if you have to go through airport security again for a connecting flight, the answer is that it depends on if the connecting flight is on the same ticket or not, and if you’re flying domestically or internationally.

-When You Have to Go Through Airport Security Again for a Domestic Connecting Flight?
+Do You Have to Go Through Airport Security Again for a Domestic Connecting Flight?

 If the connecting flight is not on the same ticket, this means that you will have to leave the terminal and retrieve your checked baggage.